Large Language Models for In-Context Student Modeling: Synthesizing Student's Behavior in Visual Programming: Problem Setup

-In this section, we formally describe our problem setup.
-Given an open-ended learning environment, there is a student, referred to as \student, aiming to solve some tasks in the environment.
-We denote the space of all possible tasks by $\mathbb{T}$, and the space of all admissible codes by $\mathbb{C}$.
-Our main goal is to develop a synthesizer that can observe how \student~ solves a reference task and synthesize a problem-solving attempt on a target task imitating the behavior of \student.
-In particular, we consider the following two-step process: \begin{enumerate}[label=(\roman*)] \item First, the synthesizer observes an information tuple ($T^{\reference}$, $C^*_{T^{\reference}}$, $C^{\student}_{T^{\reference}}$), where $T^{\reference} \in \mathbb{T}$ is a fixed reference task with its correct solution code $C_{T^{\reference}}^* \in \mathbb{C}$, and $C^{\student}_{T^{\reference}} \in \mathbb{C}$ is the student \student's problem-solving attempt on the reference task.
-This information tuple ($T^{\reference}$, $C^*_{T^{\reference}}$, $C^{\student}_{T^{\reference}}$) is referred as the \textit{context} in our in-context student modeling setup. \item Next, given a target task $T^{\tar} \in \mathbb{T}$ and its correct solution $C_{T^{\tar}}^* \in \mathbb{C}$, we ask the synthesizer to synthesize a plausible student's attempt $\hat{C} ^{\student}_{T^{\tar}}$.
-Similar to prior work \cite{DBLP:journals/corr/abs-2205-01265}, we quantitatively measure the generative performance of a synthesizer using human evaluation w.r.t.\ the following quality rubric: \begin{itemize} \item \textbf{\textsc{Q-\student}}.
-If the synthesized student's attempt $\hat{C}^{\student}_{T^{\tar}}$ correctly reflects the student's behavior (i.e., approach and any underlying misconceptions they may have), it is given a score of 1 and otherwise 0.

-\item \textbf{\textsc{Q-task}.} If the synthesized student's attempt $\hat{C}^{\student}_{T^{\tar}}$ reflects characteristics of $T^{\tar}$ (i.e., partially captures its solution $C^*_{T^{\tar}}$), it is given a score of 1 and otherwise 0.
+\textbf{Preliminaries and synthesis objective.} Given an open-ended learning domain, there is a student, henceforth referred to as \student, aiming to solve some tasks in the domain.
+We denote the space of all possible tasks by $\mathbb{T}$, and the space of all possible solutions and attempts by $\mathbb{C}$.
+In particular, we are given a reference task $T^{\reference} \in \mathbb{T}$ of interest along with a solution $C_{T^{\reference}}^* \in \mathbb{C}$.\footnote{A task $T$ can have multiple solutions, and $C^*_{T}$ refers to any solution codes written by experts being provided as input.} Our main goal is to develop a synthesizer that can model the student $\,\student\,$ by observing how $\,\student\,$ solves $T^{\reference}$, and subsequently synthesize an attempt on any similar target task $T^{\target}$, imitating \student's behavior.
+More concretely, we consider the following two-step process: \begin{enumerate}[label=(\arabic*),leftmargin=*,parsep=1.5pt] \item First, the synthesizer observes a student's \textit{context} tuple ($T^{\reference}$, $C^*_{T^{\reference}}$, $C^{\student}_{T^{\reference}}$), where $C^{\student}_{T^{\reference}} \in \mathbb{C}$ is the student \student's attempt on solving the reference task. \item Next, given a target task $T^{\tar} \in \mathbb{T}$ conceptually similar to $T^{\reference}$, along with a solution $C_{T^{\tar}}^* \in \mathbb{C}$, the synthesizer synthesizes a student's attempt $\widehat{C} ^{\student}_{T^{\tar}}$.
+Based on existing literature~\cite{DBLP:journals/corr/abs-2205-01265,DBLP:conf/icer/PhungPCGKMSS22}, we quantitatively measure the generative quality using expert-based assessments w.r.t.\ the following quality rubric: \begin{itemize}[leftmargin=*,parsep=1.5pt] \item \textsc{Q-\student}.
+This attribute measures whether the synthesized attempt $\widehat{C}^{\student}_{T^{\tar}}$ captures the student \student's behavior (e.g., problem-solving strategy and underlying misconceptions). \item \textsc{Q-task}.
+This attribute measures whether the synthesized attempt $\widehat{C}^{\student}_{T^{\tar}}$ captures the characteristics of $T^{\tar}$ (e.g., partially reflecting its solution $C^*_{T^{\tar}}$). \item \textsc{Q-overall}.
+This attribute measures whether the synthesized attempt $\widehat{C}^{\student}_{T^{\tar}}$ successfully captures both the student's behavior and the target task's characteristics at the same time.
+We will set \textsc{Q-overall} $=$ \textsc{Q-\student} $\times$ \textsc{Q-task}. \end{itemize}